 This year I’ve had a goal to throw in a couple of “fun” recipes along with our regularly scheduled recipes.
 These congo bars are the first of these recipes.
 Is it amazingly unique?
 Nope.
-But it is a vintage classic that was fun to make and SO fun to photograph.
+But it is a vintage classic that was easy to make and photograph.

 Why you’ll love this recipe:

 - use this as a base with any addition you’d like

 Congo bar recipes abound in old fashioned church cookbooks.
 I have a stack 2 1/2 feet high of books that my grandma collected over all of her years of being a pastor’s wife.
 And almost every one has “congo bars” in it.

 As far as where the name came from?
 I have absolutely no idea and no where I look tells me.
 But Congo Bars are simply a delicious chocolate chip cookie bar that you can bake either in a 9×13 baking pan or a larger jelly roll pan.
 They are a classic recipe and great for feeding a crowd.
 In one recipe book, the author said she kept them on hand for neighborhood kids who stopped in.
 I love that.

 How to Make Congo Bars

 Some recipes call for melting the butter and sugar together on the stovetop, but I really so no reason to dirty a saucepan and turn on the stove.
 Just use a microwave safe bowl and melt the butter in the microwave.
 Then continue making the bars in the same bowl.
 Easy as ever and no extra dishes to clean.

 - Melt.
 In a large microwave safe bowl, melt the butter completely.
 Add the brown sugar and use a hand mixer to mix the sugar and butter together well.

 - Mix.
 Add the eggs, one at a time, mixing between each addition.
 Add the flour, baking powder and salt, then mix again just until combined.
 Scrape the sides of the bowl as needed.